no-go/file-o-mat/Readme.md

 ## Features Backend

-- config file to handle
+- config file to handle...
-  - base url (not tested behind nginx)
+  - base url and link-prefix (not tested behind nginx)
   - name of the log file
   - name of the style- and template file
   - byte limit for upload